wknishio/variable-terminal-pure/readme.txt

 Some of the available features are:

-* ISAAC, VMPC, SALSA, HC or ZUC encryption.
+* Support for ISAAC, VMPC, SALSA, HC or ZUC encryption.
-* UPnP, NAT-PMP and PCP NAT port forwarding.
+* Support for UPnP, NAT-PMP and PCP NAT port forwarding.
-* SOCKS and HTTP proxy network connections.
+* Support for SOCKS and HTTP proxy network connections.
+* Support for LZ4 and ZSTD data compression.
 * Multiple simultaneous sessions.
 * Limited native process creation and control.
 * Alternative integrated beanshell remote shell.